 In 1995, tuition and fees at the University of Washington and Washington State University were less than $4,800, at the regional universities less than $3,700, and at the community colleges about $2,100.
 At that time, the state financed over 70% of the average cost of higher education for a student, and tuition accounted for less than 30%.

-In 2017, the state supports only 43% of the cost for education at the two universities, while tuition accounts for 57%.
+In 2017, the state supported only 43% of the cost for education at the two universities, while tuition accounted for 57%.
 At the community colleges, state support has fallen from 70% to 59%.
 To return to the funding levels of 1980, the state would need to contribute another $1.2 billion a year.

 In the past decade, political leaders have realized that the time in a child’s life from birth to kindergarten creates the platform, self-confidence, and social skills necessary for a child entering elementary school.
 Yet our state neglects the financing necessary for high quality early learning and child care for the vast majority of children in our state.
-Our current system of poverty-level wages, rapid turnover, and few incentives for education all add up to compromising the health, well-being, and future of Washington’s children.
+Our current system of poverty-level wages, rapid turnover, and few incentives for education for early learning teachers and caregivers all add up to compromising the health, well-being, and future of Washington’s children.

 What would it take to develop a high quality statewide system of care, well-being, and education for the youngest children in our state?
-The most fundamental creator of high quality learning and care are the teachers and caregivers.
+The most fundamental enablers for high quality learning and care are the teachers and caregivers.
 Their compensation takes up the vast majority of the budget for individual child care centers, approximately 70% of total costs.
 Assistant teachers currently earn just above the statewide minimum wage of $11 an hour.
 The average wage for a lead teacher is $12.85.
 A supervisor receives about $15.50.
-Child Care Aware of America ranks Washington among the bottom ten states in the nation for affordable childcare, estimating the average annual cost of a child in a center at $22,997.
-It is difficult for the household finances of low- and moderate-income parents to sustain these costs.
+But on the other side of the ledger, Child Care Aware of America ranks Washington among the bottom ten states in the nation for affordable childcare, estimating the average annual cost of a child in a center at $22,997.
+It is difficult for the household finances of low- and moderate-income parents to sustain these costsand it is impossible for working-class families to finance the increases in compensation necessary for high quality care.
 If we are indeed committed to higher quality early learning, our state cannot continue to promote a system that impoverishes workers.
 We should at least begin to bring child care teachers close to the salaries of elementary school teachers.
-If the legislature decided to indeed fund early learning, and especially focus on compensation, these modest wage steps would cost between $240 million and $350 million a year.
+If the Legislature decided to indeed fund early learning, and especially focus on compensation, these modest wage steps would cost between $240 million and $350 million a year.

-The Legislature Claims Ample Funding, But Uses Duplicitous Rubrics
+The Legislature Claims Ample Funding, But Supreme Court Disagrees

 Considering K-12 education, higher education and early learning, our state is short by about $7 billion a year –$1,000 per resident per year – compared to what would be necessary to meet our paramount constitutional duty for the education of all children, to build the early learning foundation for their success in K-12, and to enable them to follow their aspirations for higher education.
 What has the Legislature done?
 They have clothed an incremental and insufficient funding increase for K-12 education with aspirational promises for future funding.
 This past July the Legislature increased funding for basic education by $1.6 billion for the 2017-2019 biennium.